ROOT Version 6.36 Release Notes

 Distributed RDataFrame

-The distributed RDataFrame (ROOT.RDF.Distributed) is now out of the experimental namespace.
+The local and distributed APIs of RDataFrame have been made completely uniform.
+Using the keyword argument executor, an RDataFrame can run on a distributed set of nodes.
+Furthermore, distributed RDataFrame (ROOT.RDF.Distributed) is now out of the experimental namespace.
 We recommend that users switch to using the new version as soon as possible.
 Note the following changes between the old and the new code:

 # Old version - not recommended: